LLaRA: Large Language-Recommendation Assistant: Abstract

 \section{Abstract}

-Sequential recommendation aims to predict the subsequent items matching user preference based on her/his historical interactions.
-With the development of Large Language Models (LLMs), there is growing interest in exploring the potential of LLMs for sequential recommendation by framing it as a language modeling task.
-Prior works represent items in the textual prompts using either ID indexing or text indexing and feed the prompts into LLMs, but falling short of either encapsulating comprehensive world knowledge or exhibiting sufficient sequential understanding.
-To harness the complementary strengths of traditional recommenders (which encode user behavioral knowledge) and LLMs (which possess world knowledge about items), we propose LLaRA --- a Large Language and Recommendation Assistant framework.
-Specifically, LLaRA represents items in LLM's input prompts using a novel hybrid approach that integrates ID-based item embeddings from traditional recommenders with textual item features.
-Viewing the ``sequential behavior of the user'' as a new modality in recommendation, we employ an adapter to bridge the modality gap between ID embeddings of the traditional recommenders and the input space of LLMs.
-Furthermore, instead of directly exposing the hybrid prompt to LLMs, we apply a curriculum learning approach to gradually ramp up training complexity.
-We first warm up the LLM with text-only prompting, which aligns more naturally with the LLM's language modeling capabilities.
-Thereafter, we progressively transition to hybrid prompting, training the adapter to incorporate behavioral knowledge from the traditional sequential recommender into the LLM.
-Extensive experiments demonstrate the efficacy of LLaRA framework.
-Our code and data are available at \href{https://github.com/ljy0ustc/LLaRA}{https://github.com/ljy0ustc/LLaRA}.
+Sequential recommendation aims to predict users' next interaction with items based on their past engagement sequence.
+Recently, the advent of Large Language Models (LLMs) has sparked interest in leveraging them for sequential recommendation, viewing it as language modeling.
+Previous studies represent items within LLMs' input prompts as either ID indices or textual metadata.
+However, these approaches often fail to either encapsulate comprehensive world knowledge or exhibit sufficient behavioral understanding.
+To combine the complementary strengths of conventional recommenders in capturing behavioral patterns of users and LLMs in encoding world knowledge about items, we introduce \textbf{L}arge \textbf{La}nguage-\textbf{R}ecommendation \textbf{A}ssistant (\textbf{LLaRA}).
+Specifically, it uses a novel hybrid prompting method that integrates ID-based item embeddings learned by traditional recommendation models with textual item features.
+Treating the ``sequential behaviors of users'' as a distinct modality beyond texts, we employ a projector to align the traditional recommender's ID embeddings with the LLM's input space.
+Moreover, rather than directly exposing the hybrid prompt to LLMs, a curriculum learning strategy is adopted to gradually ramp up training complexity.
+Initially, we warm up the LLM using text-only prompts, which better suit its inherent language modeling ability.
+Subsequently, we progressively transition to the hybrid prompts, training the model to seamlessly incorporate the behavioral knowledge from the traditional sequential recommender into the LLM.
+Empirical results validate the effectiveness of our proposed framework.
+Codes are available at \url{https://github.com/ljy0ustc/LLaRA}.